Loretta Foster, MS, COTA/L

 After I earned a master’s degree in management and a graduate certificate in health care administration in 2004 from the University of Maryland University College, I received a letter from the Dean, congratulating me for my accomplishment.

 The message in that letter conveyed that with my degree, I could be a leader and achieve goals either at work or in my community.
 Although I was not interested in pursuing a job in management at the time, I thought I could make a difference if I became involved in my state professional association.
 That was when I made the phone call to Robin Klein, the Maryland Occupational Therapy Association (MOTA) president at that time, to volunteer for the OTA Representative position.
 I was accepted.
 While assuming that role, I tried to find ways to increase OTA membership and involvement.

 Did you have mentors?

-How did your mentors help you become a leader or a better leader?
+How did your mentor help you become a leader or a better leader?

 One of my goals as OTA Representative was to bring more attention to our state association among OTA students.
 My idea of presenting gift bags to OTA graduates was well received by the MOTA executive board as well as the OTA program directors from the Community College of Baltimore at Catonsville and Allegany College of Maryland.

 Why is OTA leadership important?
 How does OTA leadership benefit the profession?

 I believe OTA leadership is important because OTAs have a tremendous amount to offer to our profession in the consumer advocacy area, and in serving as role models for OT and OTA students and new graduates.
 As an occupational therapy practitioner, I see firsthand how vital OTAs are to our field.
 With personnel shortages, it is critical for consumers that OTAs continue to provide services and that they do so to the fullest extent possible and incompliance with state and institutional regulations.
 With insurance and political issues, as well as regulatory concerns, it is paramount that we, as OTAs, stay informed, so that we can act or react as needed to keep our profession as we have come to know it.